Odd Culture

 What People Love

-- French-Japanese menu: Executive chef James MacDonald's plates blend European techniques with Japanese flavours - think chicken liver pâté with fish sauce caramel served with potato chips and koji-roasted chicken with togarashi and chicken fat congee.
+- French-Japanese fusion: Executive chef James MacDonald (ex-Restaurant Hubert) builds dishes that collide traditional French techniques with Japanese flavours.
+The chicken liver pate with fish sauce caramel and potato chips delivers a serious umami hit, while the koji-roasted chicken with togarashi and chicken fat congee draws repeat orders.

 The Neighbourhood